postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/grpc-request-interface.md

 ## Creating a new request

-Create a new gRPC request by selecting the **New** button in the left sidebar which brings up the ‘Create new’ modal.
+Create a new gRPC request by selecting the **New** button in the left sidebar which brings up the **Create new** dialog.
 Select gRPC request from the list to open a blank **gRPC request** in a new tab.

 ## The request section